Last Updated on April 19, 2022 by Quantified Trading

 Backtests compress time and thus you ignore drawdowns while backtesting:

 You can test a strategy over many decades in just one second, thus compressing time.
 In live trading, you spend years doing the daily grind of buying and selling, while a backtest is done in seconds or minutes.

-A trading backtest never replicates live trading.
-We fool ourselves constantly by our cognitive errors and behavioral mistakes.
+A trading backtest never replicates live trading, even though we would argue that backtesting works pretty well.
+The problem is that we constantly fool ourselves constantly by our cognitive errors and behavioral mistakes.
 If your strategy has shown a 20% drawdown, how do you deal with it in live trading?
 In a backtest, you know the strategy performed well after the drawdown.
 But in actual trading, where the future is uncertain, you don’t know that.
 Do you keep on trading, do you start tweaking or adding variables, or do you stop trading?